AnOddDoorKnight/OVSXmlSerializer/Readme.md

 The system itself works very similar to how the XML serializer works normally, but is meant to be worked with the `object` or more 'undefined' data that the ordinary XML serializer have difficulty handling.
 You can turn this off for more traditional formatting with the config class, but it does reveal the issue once again.
+Additionally, It can handle reference types; allowing multiple separate fields that contain the same instance; It also allows you to connect a built-in debugger to specifically track what is wrong with the serialization/deserialization if needed.

 Unlike the traditional XML Serializer, this will use the type parameters in the class to automatically differentiate enums and arrays, which will remove the need to mark fields as `[XmlArray]` or `[XmlEnum]`.

 ## Explicit Types